A new perspective on dynamic network flow problems via port-Hamiltonian systems: Port-Hamiltonian formulation of network flows

 \subsection{Static flows as a special case of dynamic flows}

 In order to cast static network flow problems in the port-Hamiltonian framework \eqref{eq:phs}, we interpret a static flow $\hat{x}\in\R^{N_e}$ as a special case of a dynamic flow $x\in H^1(0,T;\R^{N_e})$, where $x(t)=\hat{x}$ for all $t\in[0,T]$ is desired to be constant over time.
 Motivated by \cite{schaft13port}, we apply the optimal control of port-Hamiltonian systems to the optimal control of (static) network flows, see also \cite{doganay2023modeling}.
-We hence consider flow not only on the edges of the network $G$, but also consider associated potentials, or pressure, in the nodes which are now interpreted as reservoirs.
+We hence consider flow not only on the edges of the network $G$, but also consider associated potentials, or pressure on the flow, in the nodes of the network.
 Let $\hat{\rho}_v\in\R$ denote a (static) potential (or pressure) in node $v\in V$, and let $\hat{\rho}\in\R^{N_v}$ denote the vector of node potentials.
 Similar to the flow values on the edges, these could be interpreted as a special case of dynamic node potentials $\rho\in H^1(0,T;\R^{N_v})$, where again $\rho(t)=\hat{\rho}$ for all $t\in[0,T]$ is desired in the static case.
 The flow conservation constraints (over time) can then be generalized to the system

 where $u^\rho\in H^1(0,T;\R^{N_v})$ denotes external inputs (i.e., supplies and demands) at the nodes.
 Note that \eqref{eq:dynamic_reservoirs} ensures that the rate of change of the potential in any node $v$ equals the sum of in- and outflows on the incident edges, possibly plus some (external) input $u^\rho_v$.
 Similarly, \eqref{eq:dynamic_edges} guarantees that the rate at which the flow changes in any edge $e=(i,j)$ is equal to the difference $\rho_j-\rho_i$ of the potentials (or pressure) at the respective end nodes.
 Note that the node potentials $\rho$ from \eqref{eq:dynamic_flowconservation} are somewhat related to the dual variables of \eqref{eq:MCNF} that are also called node potentials in the network flow context (see, e.g., \cite{ahuja93network}).
 Similarly, potential-based flow networks (see, e.g., \cite{birk:nonl:1956,dewo:theg:2000,rock:netw:1984}) use node potentials to constrain the flow on the edges through physically motivated constraints.